mattjmorrison/isutalk/README.md

 ### Evolution of the web: from a web page to an application platform

 ## Summary
-- Some history of the web
+- Demonstrate some evolutionary building blocks of the web
-- Building up to development of a single page app using Ember.js
+- Building up to development of a modern single page app using Ember.js
 - The web is now a platform that allows you to have an entire application running in the browser and sending/receiving data to/from servers via API

+## Examples

 - Example 1:
   - Basic formatting